 A man bought a packet of wafers – 9 in the pack.
+Who cares? you say.

-Life was rosy (and a little sweeter).
+You see, life was rosy (and a little sweeter).

-A week later he bought more.
+Then, a week later he bought more.
 Same packaging.
 Same brand.
 Same price.

 Imagine his surprise when he tore open the packaging to discover only 7 wafers in the tray!